 Two R&D tax schemes reflect the different needs of SMEs and large companies.
 The UK’s SME scheme began in 2000, and the large company scheme (Research and Development Expenditure Credit, RDEC) followed two years later, in 2002, for firms that were ineligible for the SME scheme.

-The SME R&D tax scheme offers tax benefits in the form of enhanced deductions for qualifying R&D expenditure.
-Depending on your company’s profit or loss-making position, you can receive a benefit of up to 33% of the qualifying costs.
-This would give you back 33p for every £1 of qualifying spend.
-The benefit is received either as a reduction in corporation tax or a cash credit.
+The SME R&D tax scheme offers tax benefits through enhanced deductions for qualifying R&D expenditure.
+Depending on your company’s profit or loss-making position, you can receive a benefit of up to 27% of the qualifying costs.
+This would give you back 27p for every £1 of qualifying spend.
+The benefit is either a reduction in corporation tax or a cash credit.

 The scope of R&D for tax purposes is much broader than you might think, and not just the proverbial grey-haired white lab-coated scientist.
-If your company spends money on research, development, or innovation, at least a portion of these costs will likely be eligible.
+If your company spends money on research, development, or innovation, some of these costs will likely be eligible.

 The criteria for research and development in tax terms are:

 Seeking an advance in a field of science or technology

 There are several ways the activity might meet this criterium: